Reprocessing of Single Use Medical Devices (SUDs)

 The big step in reprocessing came in January 2012, when Stryker Sustainability (formerly Ascent) came on board to reprocess invasive SUDs from the operating rooms and the electrophysiology lab.
 This opened up significant opportunities in both waste diversion and purchasing of reprocessed devices.
 Stryker’s process is similar to that of Hygia’s, in which the representative sets up the collection process, gathers the filled containers and ships them back to their reprocessing plant.
 All we have to do is inservice staff so they know which items go to the reprocess container instead of the medical waste container.
 This process has turned out to be a great success, due to the efforts of Sally Lee, Operating Room Staff Educator Carrie Westlake and the Stryker representatives.

 The Infection Prevention Committee approves only specific reprocessed devices for purchase.
-The revised (not yet published as of December, 2012) Hospital P&P 2100 will state: “Single use devices are not re-used unless: The device has been reviewed/approved by the Infection Prevention Committee and after sterilization by a third party vendor.”
-Approximately two dozen devices were cleared by the committee at their October 17, 2012 meeting, and will be listed on Attachment 1 to the revised P&P 2100.
-Staff members only: view Hospital P&P 2100.
+The revised (not yet published as of December, 2012) Hospital P&P 2110 will state: “Single use devices are not re-used unless: The device has been reviewed/approved by the Infection Prevention Committee and after sterilization by a third party vendor.”
+Approximately two dozen devices were cleared by the committee at their October 17, 2012 meeting, and are listed on Attachment 1 to P&P 2110.
+Staff members only: view Hospital P&P 2110.

 Even with these limitations, the cost savings to the health system have been significant.
 For FY 11-12, we saw about $200,000 in savings; as the Stryker invasive SUD program will be in place for all of FY 12-13, I expect reprocessing-related savings to approach $600,000.
 Consider that Kaiser reports an $11 million systemwide savings via reprocessing, and you can be confident that reprocessing is here to stay.